 Updated measures at AUC

 As the effects of booster shots, vaccinations and acquired immunity reduce hospitalisations in the Netherlands, the Dutch government has taken major steps in relaxing many of the coronavirus measures in place.
-As of 23 March 2022, nearly all measures will be lifted and only basic advice will apply.
+As of 23 March 2022, nearly all measures have been lifted and only basic advice applies.

 Adjusting to education as restrictions ease